robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 5. You will get an email from SNS asking you to confirm the Subscription.
 Confirm this so you can receive email alerts from AWS services during the Workshop.

-## Setup CloudWatch Event Rules and Automatic Remediation
+## Setup CloudWatch Event rules and automatic remediation

 The CloudFormation template you just ran created three [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) for alerting and remediation purposes.
 The steps below will walk you through creating the final rule.
 After this you'll have all the necessary rules in place to receive email notifications and trigger the appropriate AWS Lambda functions for remediations.